Download page Synthetic Server Requirements.

 etc/sysctl.conf or the network stack configuration file appropriate for your operating system.

 The Synthetic Server requires the following software to run and function correctly.
-You are required to have outbound internet access to install Python, pip, and flake8.
+You are required to have outbound internet access to install Python,

 The Synthetic Server requires JDK 8 to run services such as Synthetic Scheduler and Synthetic Shepherd.